 Autologous blood having platelet concentrations above the physiological baseline is referred to as PRP.
 It is acquired using a centrifugation procedure that separates the blood's liquid and solid components.
-PRP injections have attracted substantial interest as a therapy approach for musculoskeletal disorders in recent years due to their safety and promise to accelerate soft tissue recovery.
+PRP injections have attracted substantial interest as a therapy approach for musculoskeletal disorders in recent years due to their safety and promising nature of accelerating soft tissue recovery.
 Percutaneous PRP injections promote tissue regeneration in musculoskeletal disorders.
 PRP has been used successfully to treat rotator cuff tears, knee osteoarthritis, ulnar collateral ligament tears, lateral epicondylitis, hamstring injuries, and Achilles tendinopathy.

 Because platelet-rich plasma is derived from the patient's own blood, the therapy does not include any extra drugs that may interfere with hormones or other bodily systems.